 We did receive their auto email response, but it wasn’t as prompt and we had to wait a while before we could troubleshoot the issue.

 Winner: To summarise, CyberGhost provided the best customer support out of all three VPNs.
 ExpressVPN’s live chat isn’t working at the moment, but their response via email was prompt and our issues were resolved quickly.

-There you have it – a comparison between CyberGhost, ExpressVPN, and Surfshark.
+There you have it – a detailed comparison of Surfshark vs ExpressVPN vs CyberGhost.
 According to our analysis, Surfshark takes the lead due to the amazing features at an inexpensive price tag.
 ExpressVPN is second on our list due to its solid infrastructure at a premium price.